hashicorp/terraform/.github/CONTRIBUTING.md

 For code that has a listed maintainer or maintainers, the Terraform team will highlight them for participation in PRs.
 However, please consider the change proposal process when doing so.

 There is no expectation on response time for our maintainers; they may be indisposed for prolonged periods of time.
 Please be patient.
 Discussions on when code becomes "unmaintained" will be on a case-by-case basis.

+If an an unmaintained area of code interests you and you'd like to become a maintainer, you may simply make a PR against our [CODEWONERS](https://github.com/hashicorp/terraform/blob/master/CODEOWNERS) file with your github handle attached to the approriate area.
+If there is a maintainer or team of maintainers for that area, please coordinate with them as necessary.

 ### Pull Request Lifecycle